Large bowel resection - discharge

 Some foods may cause gas, loose stools, or constipation as you recover.
 Avoid foods that cause problems.

-If you become sick to your stomach or have diarrhea, avoid solid foods and drink only clear fluids for a little while.
+If you become sick to your stomach or have diarrhea.
 Call your doctor.

 If you have hard stools:

 - Try to get up and walk around more.
 Being more active can help.

 - If you can, take less of the pain medicines your doctor gave you.
 They can make you constipated.

 - You may use stool softeners if your doctor tells you it is okay.